luetkemj/refs/BOOKS.md

 - [x] 💬 The Sculptor - Scott McCloud
 - [x] 💬 Slash them All - Antoine Maillard
 - [x] 📗 Bird By Bird - Anne Lamott
+- [x] 📗 What I Talk About When I Talk About Running - Haruki Murakami

 ### ~~❌❌❌~~